PedroRodrigues527/PedroRodrigues527/README.md

 ✨ I’m currently working with php and javascript.
 And as hobby i'm developing a CPU emulation with C++.

-⚡ I have a passion for History, Mathematics, Programing, ML, Computers in general, and old idioms (eg. latin).
+⚡ I have a passion for History, Mathematics, Programing, Data Science, Computers in general, and old idioms (eg. latin).

 ### Used Languages / Favorite languages
 <img src="https://skillicons.dev/icons?i=js,php,py,ts,cpp,html,css" />